DRAFT v1.1 | MARCH 1, 2021

 - Adopt a decentralized geospatial data science organizational structure that geospatial analysts are strategically located to best support Initiatives while utilizing shared analytical infrastructure and adopting standardized practices for analytics and documentation across CGIAR.

-Prioritized Activities in 2021
+Prioritized Activities in 2021 (and Beyond)

 - Assessment of CGIAR’s geospatial capacity status and future needs